yannpradel/ai_puissance_4/README.md

 To all the pull requests must be added a description, to explain why the changes is done.

 **Exemple:**
-type: Name of Issue/Feat
+type: Name of Issue/Feat #number

-feat: Play in network
+feat: Play in network #00009

 # Issue agreements :
 type(global name of issue/feat): Name of Issue/Feat